blstrManx/bandcamp-rss/README.md

 2. Check that GitHub Pages settings point to that branch
 3. Try adding a `.nojekyll` file to your gh-pages branch (this is done automatically by the workflow)

+## Soundcloud and Spotify

+Spotify requires an API key, and I don't have premium, so that's not happening.
+If I can get Soundcloud to work, I'll update the repo.
+Still quite unlikely, imo.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Todo

-Soundcloud and Spotify support is in an early state.
-Spotify support is unlikely.

 ## Contributing